Simulation-based Inference with the Python Package sbijax: The sbijax package

 \subsubsection{Posterior sampling}

 Samples from the approximate posterior can be taken using the function \texttt{model.sample\_posterior}.
-The function has the following signature \begin{CodeChunk}
+The function has the following signature \begin{small}

-\begin{CodeInput} >>> model.sample_posterior( >>> seed: jax.random.PRNGKey, >>> params: dict, >>> observable: int, >>> n_samples: int, >>> **kwargs >>> ) \end{CodeInput} \end{CodeChunk} The function requires the neural network weights \texttt{params} that have been obtained using \texttt{model.fit} and an observation $y_\text{obs}$, called \texttt{observable}, in order to sample the approximate posterior $\hat{\pi}(\theta|y_\text{obs})$ using the trained surrogate model $\hat{q}(y, \theta)$.
+\end{small} The function requires the neural network weights \texttt{params} that have been obtained using \texttt{model.fit} and an observation $y_\text{obs}$, called \texttt{observable}, in order to sample the approximate posterior $\hat{\pi}(\theta|y_\text{obs})$ using the trained surrogate model $\hat{q}(y, \theta)$.
 The argument \texttt{n\_samples} determines the size of the posterior sample.
-The \proglang{Python}-specific keyword-argument \texttt{**kwargs} determines additional hyper-parameters, for instance, the MCMC sampler to be used or number of MCMC chains to be sampled from in parallel, and is defined for each algorithm separately.
+The {Python}-specific keyword-argument \texttt{**kwargs} determines additional hyper-parameters, for instance, the MCMC sampler to be used or number of MCMC chains to be sampled from in parallel, and is defined for each algorithm separately.